What is RYLA?

 Will only female staff be supervising the female dorm rooms?

 Yes – our camp staff is very strong on this.
 The only time you will potentially find the other gender in a dorm room is during move in and move out, or in an emergency.
-Again, the student’s personal space is something we want to respect and make them feel comfortable and not make them worry about the opposite gender being on their floor.
+Again, the participant’s personal space is something we want to respect and make them feel comfortable and not make them worry about the opposite gender being on their floor.

 There should never be unless of medical emergencies.
 If put into a situation where they have to be taken to a medical center or hospital, they may at that moment be alone with a staff as we get them to whatever is their destination.
 That is the only time in our experience a RYLArian has been alone with a staff member, and even then we try exceptionally hard to make sure it is same gender.
 (In case of emergency we will do whatever is necessary to handle the situation, even if that does include situations we typically try and avoid.
 We feel the emergency takes precedence, hopefully you would agree.)